Axway/api-builder-docs/content/en/docs/lifecycle/_index.md

 Similarly, there will be important security releases for Node.js.
 These versions will often have fixes for web related vulnerabilities which are very important to when running an {{% variables/apibuilder_prod_name %}} service.
 We strongly recommend to keep an eye on the [Node.js blog](https://nodejs.org/en/blog/vulnerability) for new security releases and stay up-to-date to keep your service secure. {{% variables/apibuilder_prod_name %}} will update the recommended Node.js version when we add support, and as new security releases become available.

-Any {{% variables/apibuilder_prod_name %}} major version that is currently supported introduce or deprecate support for specific Node.js versions as required, according to [Node.js release schedule](https://nodejs.org/en/about/releases).
+Any {{% variables/apibuilder_prod_name %}} major version that is currently supported can introduce or deprecate support for specific Node.js versions as required, according to [Node.js release schedule](https://nodejs.org/en/about/releases).

 ## Active development phase